zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

 ### Decision Problems

 In mathematics, a statement is either *true* or *false*.
-But deciding whether a statement is true or false is not always easy.
+However, deciding whether a statement is true or false is not always easy.
 Consider for example the following statements:
 - **Statement 1**: the number $54$ is even.
 - **Statement 2**: the number $25890323$ can be factorised.